broadinstitute/Tangram/README.md

     ad_ge = tg.project_genes(ad_map, ad_sc)
 ```

-The returned `ad_ge` is a voxel-by-gene AnnData, simlar to spatial data `ad_sp`, but where gene expression has been projected from the single cells.
+The returned `ad_ge` is a voxel-by-gene AnnData, similar to spatial data `ad_sp`, but where gene expression has been projected from the single cells.
 This allows to extend gene throughput, or correct for dropouts, if the single cells have higher quality (or more genes) than single cell data.
 It can also be used to transfer cell types onto space.

 For more details on how to use Tangram check out [our tutorial](example/1_tutorial_tangram.ipynb).